 The Office of Graduate Studies requires all prospective TAs whose native language is not English to earn a minimum score of 26 on the speaking subsection of the internet based TOEFL (iBT-S) or 160 on the spoken portion of the TOEIC test administered by ETS.

 One benefit of being a Graduate Assistant (GA) is eligibility to receive a subsidy from the University to help offset the cost of health insurance and make it more affordable for GA's who participate in the USF Student Health Insurance Plan.
-The individual annual premium cost is $2,663.
-The University of South Florida will pay up to $2,504 of the annual premium for eligible GA's with at least a .25 FTE appointment (10 hours per week).
+The individual annual premium cost is $2,915.
+The University of South Florida will pay up to $2,477.48 of the annual premium for eligible GA's with at least a .25 FTE appointment (10 hours per week).
 The University's contribution is paid directly to the insurance company.
-Students will be responsible to pay the $159 difference in annual health insurance premium.
-This amount will be deducted from the student’s paycheck.
+Students will be responsible to pay the $437.52 difference in annual health insurance premium.
+This amount will be deducted from the student’s paycheck in two payments during the fall semester and four payments during the spring semester for annual coverage.
 GA's must enroll in the Plan during the Open Enrollment period to be eligible and insurable for the semester(s) of employment, and must maintain eligibility throughout the semester(s).